-The exceptional situations when Caring Across Generation might disclose information about you include when it is required by law, when it is necessary for something you have requested from us and when necessary to protect someone’s safety, rights or property.
+The exceptional situations when Caring Across Generation or our partners such as the New York Caring Majority Coalition might disclose information about you include when it is required by law, when it is necessary for something you have requested from us and when necessary to protect someone’s safety, rights or property.

 We offer a function in which members can write a message to their elected officials, a company CEO, a news organization or other decision makers.
 These messages are sent in your name, with information about the city and state you provide.
-Caring Across Generations reserves the right to withhold any messages that contain vulgar or threatening language or otherwise do not meet our community standards.
+Caring Across Generations and its partner organizations such as the New York Caring Majority Coalition reserve the right to withhold any messages that contain vulgar or threatening language or otherwise do not meet our community standards.

 In some campaigns, we offer a function in which members can write a message to their elected officials, a company CEO, a news organization or other decision makers.
 These messages are sent in your name, with your contact information such as your email address as the return address.
-Please review the content of these messages carefully because as they are sent from your email address and not from Caring Across Generations, you are responsible for the content of these messages.
+Please review the content of these messages carefully because as they are sent from your email address and not from Caring Across Generations or our partner organizations, you are responsible for the content of these messages.

-If at any time you would like to unsubscribe from our email list, you may do so by clicking on the "Unsubscribe" link at the bottom of any Caring Across email list message.
+If at any time you would like to unsubscribe from our email list, you may do so by clicking on the "Unsubscribe" link at the bottom of any Caring Across email list message of the list messages from our partners.
 Alternatively, you may also unsubscribe by emailing [email@example.com] with "unsubscribe" in the subject heading and we will remove your name from our lists.
-Unsubscibes via an email link will be processed immediately.
+Unsubscribes via an email link will be processed immediately.
 We will act quickly to implement requests made by email but please note there may be time lags of up to a month to remove names from our database.